gc-wrrnchng/JC-Exploring-Inheritance-and-Method-Override/Readme.md

 ## Warren Denzel F. Cheng

 ## Introduction
-A series of exercises that involve the use of inheritance in Java programming to explore its intracies and how it is implemented.
+A series of exercises that involve the use of inheritance in Java programming to explore its intricacies and how it is implemented.

 ## Exercises
 1. **BASIC INHERITANCE: THE `extends` KEYWORD**